 Kulle Story, Bro: a reference to the oft-used line, "Cool story, bro."
 This variation is a tribute to the Diablo character Zoltun Kulle.

-KW: short for "Keywarden," mini-bosses that drop the keys necessary for crafting the Infernal Machine (see: 'Machine').
+KW: short for "Keywarden," mini-bosses that drop the keys necessary for crafting Infernal Machines (see: 'Machine').
 There is one Keywarden per Inferno Act.
-Act I is Odeg, who can drop the Key of Destruction.
-Act II is Sokahr, who can drop the Key of Hate.
-Act III is Xah'Rith, who can drop the Key of Torment.
-Act IV is Nekarat, who can drop the Blacksmith plan necessary for crafting the Infernal Machine or a random key from the other three Keywardens.
+Act I is Odeg, who can drop the Key of Bones.
+Act II is Sokahr, who can drop the Key of Gluttony.
+Act III is Xah'Rith, who can drop the Key of War.
+Act IV is Nekarat, who can drop the Key of Evil.

 Lag: a term that is sometimes used to describe a connection problem between a player's network and Diablo III's servers.
 However the more common use is as an excuse to explain a player's sub-par in-game performances, e.g. dying (and potentially sabotaging the party's farming efforts).
 Can occasionally be a legitimate reason.

 LAK: short for "life after kill," a stat that returns X amount of life to a character per enemy killed.
-Often incorrectly abbreviated as "LOK" (life on kill).
+To be more exact, it should be “LAEK” or “life after each kill,” which is how the property is worded on items.
+Often incorrectly abbreviated as "LOK" (life on kill) or “LPK” (life per kill).

 Leg: short for "legendary," a quality of item.
 Not to be confused with the appendages that enable organisms to walk and/or run.

-Legacy Nat's: namely the Natalya's Wrath set, the original Natalya's set until it was replaced by the Natalya's Solace set (see: "Nat").
-The set is still widely used because of the unique bonus Discipline regeneration (see: 'Disc') that is not found through any other set of items or abilities in the game.
+Legacy Nat's: namely the Natalya's Wrath set (example: Natalya's Gaze), the original Natalya's set (see: "Nat").
+The set is still sees use because of the unique bonus Discipline regeneration (see: 'Disc') that is not found through any other set of items or abilities in the game.

 LFG: short for "looking for group," a phrase that represents a player who is in search of a party.
 See: 'ISO.'